How to Track Form Submissions Without Google Analytics

 Controlled test on a WordPress site with Contact Form 7 and a GDPR-compliant consent banner. ~60% of sessions rejected cookies, matching typical EU consent rates.

-GA4 Enhanced Measurement recorded zero submissions.
-Contact Form 7 uses AJAX, so the native browser submit event never fires.
-GTM with a properly configured wpcf7mailsent listener did capture submissions, but only from the ~40% of sessions that accepted cookies.
-The cookieless tool, which doesn't depend on consent, saw all 50.
+GA4 Enhanced Measurement recorded zero.
+None.
+Contact Form 7 uses AJAX, so the native submit event never fires for it to hear.
+GTM with a properly built wpcf7mailsent listener did catch submissions, but only from the ~40% of sessions that accepted cookies, which is 19 of the 50.
+The cookieless tool doesn't ask for consent, so it saw all 50.

-This isn't unique to Contact Form 7.
-Any AJAX-based form on a site with a consent banner will produce similar results.
-The two problems compound: GA4 can't detect the form technically, and even when GTM fixes that, the consent banner blocks most sessions from being tracked.
+Contact Form 7 is not a special case.
+Any AJAX form on a site with a consent banner lands in the same place.
+The two problems stack: GA4 can't see the form in the first place, and even after GTM fixes that, the banner hides most of the people who used it.

 Form tracking for WordPress sites

-WordPress powers over 40% of all websites, and its form plugin ecosystem is a minefield for analytics tracking.
-Each plugin handles submissions differently, and most of them break GA4's automatic tracking completely.
+WordPress runs over 40% of all websites, and its form plugins are a minefield for tracking.
+Each one handles submissions its own way, and most of them break GA4's automatic tracking outright.

 WordPress form plugin compatibility